LuanderFarias/PhoenixVR/README.md

 <img src="/demo.gif">Demo gif not disponible yet...</img>

-PhoenixVR is a program that uses a smartphone and a webcam to give a vr full-body tracking experience with 6-degrees of freedom!!
+PhoenixVR is a program that uses a smartphone and a webcam to give a vr full-body tracking experience with 6-degrees of freedom and hand tracking!!

 ## Download